GraphReach: Position-Aware Graph Neural Network using Reachability Estimations: Experiments

 \textbf{Setting:} For LP, we evaluate in both inductive and transductive settings, whereas for PNC , only inductive setting is used.

-\textbf{Default Parameters and Design Choices:} Unless specifically mentioned, we set the number of anchors to be $k=\log^2 n$.
-While our experiments reveal that a smaller number of anchors are sufficient, since \pgnn uses $\log^2 n$ anchors, we keep it the same.
-The length of each random walk is set to $l_w=graph\; diameter$, and the number of walks $n_w=50$.
-For each of these parameters, we also perform separate experiments to analyze how they influence prediction accuracy of \name.
+\textbf{Default Parameters and Design Choices:} Unless specifically mentioned, we set the number of anchors ($k$) as $\log^2 n$.
+While our experiments reveal that a smaller number of anchors is sufficient, since \pgnn uses $\log^2 n$ anchors, we keep it the same.
+The length of each random walk, $l_w$, is set to $graph\; diameter$, and the number of walks $n_w$ as $50$.
+We also conducted experiments to analyze how these parameters influence prediction accuracy of \name.

 We use \emph{Attention} aggregation (Eq.~\ref{eq:attention}) and simple random walk counts as the similarity function (Eq.~\ref{eq:sim}) to compare with the baselines.
 For a fair comparison, values of parameters that are common to \name and other baselines are kept the same.
-Their exact values are reported in App.~\ref{app:parameters}.
+Their exact values are reported in App.~E.